endurodave/DelegateMQ/docs/DETAILS.md

 ```
 ## More Examples

-See the `Examples` folder for additional examples.
+See the `examples` directory for additional examples.

 # Testing